ampersand-paris/priori/README.md

 # PRIORI
-A todo list for perfectionists with overwhelm
+A todo list for perfectionists with overwhelm.

+PRIORI is about prioritization.
+PRIORI is at its heart, a simple to-do list, that has been reimagined to keep perfectionists taking consistent and directed action towards their most important goals.
+The app's most unique feature is a limit of three assigned tasks to a single day of the week.
+No more procrastination from forever lists, only forever action.

 # USER STORIES
 As a perfectionist: